 Rethinking Hell: A Clearer View of God’s Judgement

 One of the most uncomfortable aspects of modern Christianity is the idea of hell.
 The common notion is that those who aren’t following God (including those who reject Him and those who never knew Him) miss-out on their chance at salvation and are tormented forever in a burning place.
 Few want to talk about it, many have rejected it, but most don’t agree on an alternative.
-It’s something Christianity has to address, though.
-What happens after death for the people who are not followers of Jesus?
+It’s something Christianity must address, though.

 My purpose today isn’t to give a definitive answer, but rather to look at some different readings of scriptures talking about eternal judgement.
-There are some things we can say with a fairly high degree of certainty, but there are others that I just don’t know the answers to (and I’d rather acknowledge that than take a stance I’m not reasonably confident lines up with God’s revealed word).
+There are some things we can say with a fairly high degree of certainty, but there are others that I just don’t know the answers to (and I’d rather acknowledge that than take a stance that I’m not reasonably confident lines up with God’s revealed word).

 What is “hell”?